 The Times offers one of the top internship programs in our industry.
-Our 10-week summer interns, paid weekly, gain hands-on experience, working alongside staffers who offer guidance and respect them as equals.
+Our 10-week summer interns, paid weekly, gain hands-on experience alongside mentors, editors and reporters who offer guidance and work with them as equals.

-Interns will be offered training sessions with our award-winning staff, take ownership of a wide variety of assignments and build relationships with mentors, editors and reporters in our collegial, independently owned newsroom.
+Interns receive training sessions with our award-winning staff.
+They take ownership of a wide variety of assignments and build relationships in our collegial, independently owned newsroom.
 More than two dozen current staffers started here as interns.

 What is the pay?
-Summer interns receive $500 for a 40-hour week.
+Summer interns receive $525 for a 40-hour week.
 You will not be eligible to receive benefits.

 Where are your jobs located?
 Interns are assigned to our St. Petersburg or Tampa newsrooms.